Jeff “Tain” Watts

 Jazz.

-Kenny Garrett’s band after returning to New York in 1995 and
+Watts joined Kenny Garrett’s band after returning to New York

-Geri Allen, Alice Coltrane, Greg Osby, McCoy Tyner, Steve Coleman,
+Courtney Pine, Geri Allen, Alice Coltrane, Greg Osby, McCoy Tyner,

 Kurt Rosenwinkel biograpy

-like Brad Mehldau, Brian Blade, Mark Turner, Joshua Redman, Chris
+with dynamic peers like Brad Mehldau, Brian Blade, Mark Turner,

-Potter; and esteemed jazz elders like Joe Henderson, Paul Motian
+Joshua Redman, Chris Potter; and esteemed jazz elders like Joe Henderson,

-the consummation of being steeped in the rich and deep traditions
+in music is the consummation of being steeped in the rich and deep

-of jazz, springing off of the shoulders of such vital underpinnings
+traditions of jazz, springing off of the shoulders of such vital

-to elevate his own art to new heights, evolving the language in
+underpinnings to elevate his own art to new heights, evolving the

 |